 Requiescat In Pace.
 Ronald Reagan died at age 93.
 He deserves our prayers of gratitude.
 My view is that President Reagan saved America.
 By the end of the Carter Era, our country was devastated.
 Our currency was so devalued it was a joke.
 The stock market was back at the same levels of 14 years before.
 Inflation was out of control - business loan interest rates were well-above 20%.
 Business conditions were stagnant and had been so for over five years with the gum-mint micromanaging (a Jimmy Carter trademark) in an attempt to keep the ship from sinking.

 As a small business owner, I remember coming home from work exhausted after a 10-plus-hour, hot-as-hell, July 1979 day at my then-struggling manufacturing business, arriving just in time for the 6:00 pm Pacific time Oval Office lecture from a stern-faced Jimmy Carter - the one where he told us that everything was our fault (including the infamous 'Misery Index' - the sum of inflation rate and unemployment rate) because we had a Bad Attitude.
-At that moment, I became a Republican.
+At that moment, I became a Conservative.
 And Ronald Reagan subsequently got my vote.

 As President, Ronald Reagan and his staff moved quickly to fix America's mess.
 His initial moves threw this country into a steep recession (probably overdue anyway), but we recovered in the typical 18 months.
 By that time, inflation rates had fallen - and stayed down.